 Dig up Summer’s Tender Bulbs/Bring in Houseplants: (An absolute on the November garden chores.)

-It’s time to dig up your dahlias, gladiolas, and tender canna lilies to store for winter.
-Once the leaves are blackened from frost, dig up bulbs, wash or brush off soil, and allow to dry for two weeks.
+It’s time to store your dahlias, gladiolas, and tender canna lilies for winter.
+Once the leaves are blackened from frost, dig up bulbs, wash or brush off the soil, and allow them to dry for two weeks.
 Store in a basement or cellar (40-50 degrees) in woods chips or peat moss.
 Cannas can be tossed into bins without the use of wood chips.
 For more on storing bulbs, read here.

 If you haven’t already, bring in the houseplants.
 They need time to readjust to indoor environments before you start blasting heat, and here’s the how-to for that.

-Pruning: (Doesn’t have to be part of the November garden chores.)
+Pruning: (It doesn’t have to be part of the November garden chores.)